SC-CPE — FAQ & Known Issues

 I'm a CE-portal auditor.
 What's the shortest-possible answer on what this is?

 Proof of live attendance at a cybersecurity-focused educational webinar.
 The attendee's identity is established through a YouTube channel binding (one-per-account) verified by an out-of-band code exchange.
-The certificate is PAdES-T signed and independently verifiable via the SHA-256 printed on the cert — the issuer (Simply Cyber LLC) does not need to be contacted.
-Credits map 1:1 with (ISC)² Group B / ISACA CPE / CompTIA CEU.
+The certificate is PAdES-T signed with an RFC-3161 timestamp; the signature and the pdf_sha256 printed on the face of the cert can be checked without contacting the issuer.
+Whether the record is accepted for CPE credit is the certification body's decision; the cert carries 0.5 CPE / CEU in the "webinar / web-based training" submission category.

 My cert shows "REVOKED".
 What happened?